artkeller/ESP32C3LEDManager/README.md

 ### Pinout of the Board:

-After extensive research, a valid pin assignment for the special (red) circuit board was finally identified.
-It corresponds to the external assignment of the standard circuit board.
-However, the specific functional meaning of individual pins is not documented.
+Following extensive research, a valid pin assignment was finally identified for the 'special red circuit board'.
+This corresponds to the external pin assignment of the standard circuit board.
+However, the specific function of each pin is undocumented.
 Without a detailed understanding of the circuit, precise use cannot be guaranteed.
-In order to use the standard pin assignment correctly – or to deviate from it in a targeted manner – further knowledge of the special features is required.
+In order to use the pin assignment correctly or deviate from it in a targeted manner, further knowledge of special features such as strapping and default I2C competitiveness with LEDs and BOOT buttons is required.
+However, we only address the corresponding GPIO8 differences between the ESP32C3 SuperMini Plus and the ESP32C3 SuperMini board here.

 ![ESP32-C3 SuperMini Plus Pinout](images/board_pinout.png "The pinout diagram of the ESP32-C3 SuperMini Plus")